faisaldialpad/hellouniverse/README.markdown

 4. Given a binary tree, design an algorithm that will create a list of all the nodes at each depth, i.e., if the tree is of depth `d` then there will be `d` lists. `LevelWiseBFSonTree.java` [unit tests are coming]
 5. Design an algorithm to find the in-order-successor of a given node, i.e., the node that will come next if we do an in-order traversal.
 Each node has a link to its parent. `InOrderSuccessor.java` [unit tests are coming]
 6. Create an algorithm to determine if a binary tree is a sub-tree of another binary tree.
 Both trees are very big with millions of nodes. `IsSubTree.java` [unit tests are coming]
 7. Write an algorithm to check if a tree is a BST or not.
 Check for the case that all the nodes in the left subtree must be less than the root and all the node in the right subtree must be greater than the root.
-For example, if a tree is represented by an array then `[*,4,2,6,1,100,5,7]` is not a BST, but  `[*,4,2,6,1,3,5,7]` is.
+For example, if a tree is represented by an array then `[*,4,2,6,1,100,5,7]` is not a BST, but  `[*,4,2,6,1,3,5,7]` is. `IsBST.java`

 <!-- suffix tree -->